munuhee/contribution-management/README.md

 ### Mpesa Callback URL

-Ensure to set up the callback URL in the Safaricom API settings.
-The app will handle incoming payment notifications from Mpesa through this URL.
+The app will handle incoming payment notifications from Mpesa through the Callback URL.

 ### SMS Notifications

-Configure Africa's Talking API credentials in your settings to enable SMS notifications.
+The app has sms sending logic handled using Africa's Talking API.

 ## Contributing